shichao-an/docker-shadowsocks-libev/README.md

 docker-shadowsocks-libev
 ========================

-This script works on Ubuntu 14.04.
+This script works on Ubuntu 14.04 with UFW.

 ## Usage